bsteen/utility-scripts/README.md

     * Usage: `./zip-all.sh <directory>`
     * Requires [`7zip`](https://linux.die.net/man/1/7z)
 * `zip-optimizer.sh`
-    * Recompress all the ZIP archives in a directory (recursively) using the highest compression level
+    * Recompress all the ZIP archives provided using the highest compression level
-    * Replace the original ZIP archive if space is saved
+    * Replaces the original ZIP archive if space is saved
     * Prints the space saved per file and the total space saved at the end
-    * Usage: `./zip-optimizer.sh <directory>`
+    * Usage: ./zip-optimizer <directory or ZIP> <directory or ZIP> ...
     * Requires [`7zip`](https://linux.die.net/man/1/7z)